zendesk/laika/.github/CONTRIBUTING.md

 ## Versioning Workflow

-apollo-testing-toolkit-link follows [semantic versioning](https://semver.org/).
+Laika follows [semantic versioning](https://semver.org/).
 We release patch versions for bugfixes, minor versions for new features, and major versions for any breaking changes.